rohanbari/JLab/README.md

 # JLab

-This project contains individual programs that does stuff independently.
+This project contains individual programs that does things independently.

 This project's source code is available under the [`src`](./src) directory.
 Please feel free to make any changes to my code.